d2s/rose/README.md

 yarn run styleguide:build
 ```

-### Building production version of the application
+### Building a production version of the application

 After you have developed and tested things locally, you can use the following command to build a production version of the application.